-- 2022-2023 Fiction and non-fiction

-- 2023-2024 Fiction and non-fiction
+- 2023-2024 Manga and comics, non-fiction and biographies

 - 2024-2025 Biographies and non-fiction

 - 2025-2026 Fiction

 - 2026-2027 Fiction and non-fiction

+- 2027-2028 Non-fiction

 Osceola High School will provide a variety of resources to accommodate all students and staff.
 This 5-year plan will explain how we will go about this.
 In order to choose these resources, we have open communication between the media specialist, admin, teachers and students.
 Requests are always priority when it comes to consideration of materials.
 Other materials are purchased based on standards taught within the school, recommendations by book vendors and research done by the media specialist.
 We also look at our collection and see which area needs extra consideration for materials.